 Where a parent’s income is from non-taxable sources, the parent is required to provide:

-- A detailed letter from the agency, government, or organization providing the income received during 2012.
+- A detailed letter from the agency, government, or organization providing the income received during the required calendar year.

 - Letter must include the name, address, phone number, email and/or website address for the person or organization providing the information.

-Where providing documentation for foreign or non-taxable income outlined above is not possible, an affidavit from the parent(s) stating their gross income earned during 2012 from a foreign or non-taxable source and stating reasons for not providing documentation noted above.
+Where providing documentation for foreign or non-taxable income outlined above is not possible, an affidavit from the parent(s) stating their gross income earned during the required calendar year from a foreign or non-taxable source and stating reasons for not providing documentation noted above.

 Employment income is exempt from income tax under paragraph 81(1)(a) of the Income Tax Act and section 87 of the Indian Act if the income is situated on a reserve.

-If a parent is a Status Indian who has earned all of his or her 2012 income on a First Nations Reserve, the parent is not expected to file a tax return before the student can be considered for the OTG.
+If a parent is a Status Indian who has earned all of his or her income during the required calendar year on a First Nations Reserve, the parent is not expected to file a tax return before the student can be considered for the OTG.

 - A letter or documentation from the parent’s employer indicating the amount of the income earned and that it was earned on a First Nations Reserve.